Attorneys Providing Knowledgeable Estate Planning Services

 The Commonwealth of Pennsylvania has specific laws that relate to what will happen to a person’s assets and dependents when he or she dies, and other laws that apply to what will happen if that person becomes incapacitated.
 We believe it is important to know how these laws apply to you and your family, and to be prepared for both the unexpected and the inevitable.

 Good estate planning is a matter of making decisions now that will help legally protect your family and safeguard your assets in the future.
 We can help you plan your estate and assemble vital documents and estate tools, including:

-- Wills that clearly express your wishes about your assets and beneficiaries, and leave no room for disputes among your loved ones
+- A will that clearly expresses your wishes about your assets and beneficiaries, and leaves no room for disputes among your loved ones

 - Powers of attorney that designate who will handle your financial, medical and personal affairs if you become unable to do so because of illness or incapacitation